Half-Days

 November.

 Our new locker room occupies a hastily built-out corner of the Grand Colorado’s garage.
-Window- and bathrooms-less, it smells of exhaust and feet.
+There are no windows, so it smells of exhaust and feet.
 Returning pros squabble about where to put the computers and the vending machines, but everyone agrees there are not enough benches or places to put the skis.

 I return from another lower-mountain lesson, sixth toe burning, wearing only a thin base layer beneath my uniform, unsure what the uniform is for.